circleci/circleci-docs/jekyll/_cci2/getting-started-guide-experimental.md

 {% comment %} <!---HEADER3 - SECTION3--->{% endcomment %}
 {% capture content %}
-On a failed pipeline, you can <a  href="https://circleci.com/docs/2.0/ssh-access-jobs/">SSH directly into your CircleCI jobs</a> and automatically troubleshoot issues.
+On a failed pipeline, you can <a class="no-external-icon" href="https://circleci.com/docs/2.0/ssh-access-jobs/">SSH directly into your CircleCI jobs</a> and automatically troubleshoot issues.
 This feature reruns your pipeline and often finds and fixes errors.
 {% endcapture %}

 {%- capture SSH-into-build -%}